mattabullock/Baseball-GDT-Bot/README.md

 MESSAGE - send submission shortlink to /u/baseballbot

+WINLOSS_POST_THREAD_TAGS - do you want to use different postgame thread tags for wins and losses? (configure in POST_THREAD_SETTINGS)

 PRE_THREAD_SETTINGS - what to include in the pregame threads

 THREAD_SETTINGS - what to include in game threads